What do you look for when shopping for a new TV cabinet?

 Semi-D in Old Klang Road

-This TV cabinet design concept gives a slightly industrial vibe using steel powder-coated railings mixed with alderwood-toned cabinets.
+This TV wall cabinet design concept gives a slightly industrial vibe using steel powder-coated railings mixed with alderwood-toned cabinets.
 Great for displaying all the quirky items picked up from your travels!

 Bungalow in Ampang 2

 This wall mounted TV cabinet features a suspended low cabinet with a single wall shelf and closed wall cabinet.
 However, it perfectly matches the column dividers to create a partition from the dining and living areas.